Malagasy Pro League

-The Pro League Championnat de Football National Division 1 (known as Orange Pro League Madagascar for sponsorship reasons) is the premier football league in Madagascar.
-Prior to 2019, it was known as the Three Horses Beer-sponsored THB Champions League.
+The PFL Championnat de Football National Division 1, known as the Coca-Cola Pureplay Football League for sponsorship reasons, is the premier association football league in Madagascar.
+Prior to 2019, it was known as the Three Horses Beer-sponsored THB Champions League and then the Orange Pro League.

+In 2024, it was rebranded as the Coca-Cola Pureplay Football League, again for sponsorship reasons.

+The highest-scoring football match in history occurred in Madagascar in 2002 when SO I’Emyrne scored 149 own goals in protest of a refereeing decision.